 Therefore, it is important for those approaching a visa extension (perhaps students more so) to carefully manage their extensions to ensure they do not contravene this requirement, otherwise they face having to wait for a longer period to apply for ILR through the Long Residence Rule than necessary and perhaps more frustratingly, incur more in visa fees than what was required.

-Please also note, the requirement to have not been absent for more than 548 days throughout the 10 year period was removed on 11 April 2024, and particularly benefits those who came to the UK as students at a young age and had high absences due to travel home to see family.
-The removal of the 548 day absence from the Long Residence rule is a significant, but welcome change.
+Please also note, the requirement to have not been absent for more than 548 days throughout the 10 year period was removed on 11 April 2024.

-For those who were absent from the UK for exceptional reasons such as COVID-19, absences can be disregarded when applying through the 10 year Long Residence route for ILR and is particularly useful for those who contravene the 180 day absence, but we recommend immigration advice should be sought - RLegal solicitors have successfully argued this point.
+For those who were absent from the UK for exceptional reasons such as COVID-19, absences can be disregarded when applying through the 10 year Long Residence route for ILR and is particularly useful for those who contravene the 180 day absence, but we recommend immigration advice should be sought - RLegal have successfully argued this point.

-Finally, it is important to note that the Home Office will only consider 10 years 'continuous residence' from the date of application or decision, which ever is more favourable to the applicant.
-This means that an applicant cannot select an 'historic' period of 10 years where they met the requirement for ILR but did not apply.
+Finally, it is important to note the Home Office will only consider 10 years 'continuous residence' from date of application or decision, which ever is more favourable to the applicant.
+This means an applicant cannot select an 'historic' period of 10 years where they met the requirement for ILR but did not apply.